Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-One underlying concept of our data structure is a *trie*, which is actually called a "trie" because it comes from the word "retrieval" but I prefer "trie" to distinguish it from a "tree" that comes from the word for a big woody plant.
+The underlying concept of our data structure is a *trie*, which is actually called a "trie" because it comes from the word "retrieval" but I prefer "trie" to distinguish it from a "tree" that comes from the word for a big woody plant.

 Tries help you find things quickly and store things compactly by building a tree that shares prefixes.
 In our case, nodes can represent a dotted-notation key.
-We map each node to an Elixir process and give it responsibility for processing events regarding its state, persisting new events to a disk or database, and sharing new events with other machines in a cluster, and ultimately other clusters distributed globally.
+We map each node to an Elixir process - an actor - and give it responsibility for processing events regarding its state, persisting new events to a disk or database, and sharing new events with other machines with other machines in a cluster.

 [ slide:

 Design goals:

+* A useful metaphor: books of definitions, like dictionaries.
 * Composable data.
 * Time variant for version control.

+How we did it:

+* Immutable time variant prefix trie

 (composable data example)

 ]

-Our old system doesn't have the concept of default settings or settings templates.
+Our old system doesn't have the concept of default settings.
 Every new customer needs to have every configuration setting established by an implementation specialist.
 With our new system, we want to get most settings from default settings, and only put in the settings that have changed from the default.

-This is where the book metaphor comes in handy.
+This is where our book metaphor comes in handy.
 We have a book with system-wide default settings.
-We have books with the default settings for various option packages available by subscription.
-Then the customer has a book, and each user can have a book.
+We have books with the default settings for various option packages.
+The customer has a book, and each user can have a book.

 Composable data is like stacking those books.
 The user's book overrides the customer's book, which overrides the books of default settings.
 Conflicting values from less specific books are ignored.

 We have a special situation though.
 Although many of our customers can simply use the default values in the current version of each book, some of our customers want to go through a change review process, so we can't willy-nilly update the default books without warning them.
 That's one of the reasons we use an event store, to keep every version of every book.

 [ slide:

+Immutable time-variant prefix trie

+]

+If we look again at our prefix trie, this time I'll show that every node contains not only the current state, but also all previous states of the node.
+We keep the value of the node over time in a list.
+When we're looking for data, we retrieve the most recently added version if no version is specified; otherwise, we go through the list and get the version requested.

+[ slide:

 Design goals:

 * Single point of specification (the team creating the setting).
-* Discoverable.
-Documented.
+* Documented and discoverable.
 * Expose settings anywhere.
-* A useful metaphor: books of definitions, like dictionaries.

 How we did it: